This is the multi-page printable view of this section. Click here to print.

 • When editing content, click the Diff button to view the changes

-EventCheck events that occurred on the node
+eventCheck events that occurred on the node

-PodCheck node’s pod information
+PodCheck node pod information

-2 - Manage Namespaces
+2 - Managing Namespaces

 1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Go to the Service Home page of Kubernetes Engine.

 3. On the Namespace List page, select the cluster where you want to create a namespace from the gear button at the top left, then click Create Object.